designnoevil/DylanReadCodingForDigitalMedia2025/README.md

 This integration ensures that the timing display, audio logic, and user control are linked and update in real time.

 # Reflection on Sequencing
 The sequencer shows how symbolic repetition becomes musical meaning.
-Rather than treating rhythmicity as perceptual emergence.
-This supports and critiques the reading’s thesis simultaneously: yes, repetition creates musicality—but not through magic or mystery.
+This both supports and critiques the reading’s thesis simultaneously: yes, repetition creates musicality—but not through magic or perceptual illusion.
 It emerges because structured repetition is designed to be interpreted that way.
-Music without a patten is jazz, repetition creates patterns and

-Margulis and Simchy-Gross (2016) argued that looping random tone sequences increases their perceived musicality.
-This project recreates the same perceptual effect, but makes the underlying mechanism explicit.
-The loop isn’t just aesthetic; it’s a timing scaffold that imposes coherence on otherwise arbitrary data.
+Margulis and Simchy-Gross (2016) argue that looping random tones increases perceived musicality.
+My system demonstrates the same mechanism, but in a computationally transparent way.
+Rather than relying on participant perception alone, this project reveals the scaffolding: timing, structure, symbolic states, and metric alignment.
+Musicality is not merely discovered; it is constructed.

-However, the reading’s claim to generality is methodologically narrow.
-It tests culturally specific assumptions (Western, tonal, metric repetition) on a homogenous group (American undergraduates) and presents the outcome as universal.

-In contrast, this project shows that musicality is not discovered—it is intrinsic.
-By controlling timing, structure, and symbol interpretation, the sequencer performs the transformation the study describes, but without mystifying it.
+Their work hinges on perceptual psychology; mine shows that these perceptual effects can be reenacted through explicit symbolic systems.

+# References

+Margulis, E.H. & Simchy-Gross, R. (2016). *Repetition enhances the musicality of randomly generated tone sequences.* Music Perception: An Interdisciplinary Journal, 33(4), pp.509–514. doi:10.1525/mp.2016.33.4.509.